Updated July 2022

 In order to inform the GM CAP review with government, information may be lawfully shared with the following for further evaluation and reporting:

-Should the GM authorities agree that a CAZ is to be included in any revised GM CAP, then for the purposes of operating a CAZ information will be shared with other third parties in order to confirm compliance with any CAZ requirements.
+Should the government decide that a CAZ is to be included in any revised GM CAP, then for the purposes of operating a CAZ information will be shared with other third parties in order to confirm compliance with any CAZ requirements.
 This will include JAQU, and the DVLA.

 Data sharing agreements are in place for the sharing of this information and further agreements or variations may be required as the project progresses.